 What is hypertension?

-Hypertension, or chronic (long-term) high blood pressure, is a main cause of heart and blood vessel (cardiovascular) disease.
+Hypertension, or high blood pressure, is a leading cause of heart and blood vessel (cardiovascular) disease.
 Hypertension greatly raises your risk of heart attack, stroke, and kidney failure, which may lead to death.
 Since people with hypertension often have no symptoms, it has been called “the silent killer.”

 What causes hypertension?

 There are two types of hypertension—primary and secondary.
 Most hypertension is the primary type.
-Its cause is unknown, but genetics and factors, such as eating too much salt, obesity, the use of tobacco, alcohol, and certain medications, play a part.
-Hormones made in the kidneys and in blood vessels play a key role in the start and continuation of primary hypertension.
+Its cause is unknown, but genetics and factors such as excessive salt intake, obesity, the use of tobacco, alcohol, and certain medications play a role.
+Hormones made in the kidneys, adrenal glands and blood vessels play a key role in the start and continuation of primary hypertension.

-Secondary hypertension is due to other diseases such as kidney disease, Cushing syndrome, and primary aldosteronism.
-Primary aldosteronism is an adrenal gland disorder that is found in up to 8 out of 100 patients with hypertension.
+Secondary hypertension is due to other diseases such as kidney disease, Cushing syndrome, obstructive sleep apnea, and primary aldosteronism.
+Primary aldosteronism is a potentially reversible adrenal gland disorder that is found in up to 10 out of 100 patients with hypertension.

 Normal — Below 120/80 mm Hg